xuwenyihust/Visor/README.md

 Add the root directory to `$PYTHONHOME`.

 ### Configuration Files
-Use JSON for configuration files, stored at **$HOME/config**.
-Here are part of the configurations.
+Use JSON for configuration files, all stored under **$HOME/config**.

+An example of the configuration files:
 ```json
 {
     "heartbeat" : {